George Walters (VC): Burial

+He was buried on 9 June 1872 in the City of Westminster Cemetery, Finchley.

 Research was carried out in 1997 to track down the unidentified graves of VC winners.
 It seems that George Walters died in poverty and was buried in an unmarked pauper’s grave.
 His grave was found using cemetery records.
 In January 1998 a new gravestone was dedicated at a short but moving graveside ceremony, which was attended by members of the Royal Gloucestershire, Berkshire and Wiltshire Regiment and Regimental Association including two pensioners from the Royal Hospital Chelsea.
 Inspector Paul Rason, Chairman of the Metropolitan Police Museum, was also present to pay tribute to one of his own.